HasanGoni/HasanGoni.github.io/_posts/2021-08-13-Image Manipulating Using PIL and opencv.md

-# Basic Image Processing using PIL and opencv
+# Basic Image Manipulating using PIL and opencv

 * In last [post](https://hasangoni.github.io/2021/08/03/Basic-image-processing-with-opencv-and-PIL.html) we have just seen some of basic image processing techniques.
 Here we will try to see some manipulation of the image using both of the libraries.
 * With basic python(here I meant anaconda installtion) library we need pillow.
 One can see basic installation guide from the [website](https://pillow.readthedocs.io/en/stable/installation.html)